neos/form/Documentation/extending-form-builder.rst

 .. note:: We'll develop the editor in `CoffeeScript <http://coffeescript.org>`_, but you are of course free to also use JavaScript.

-We will extend our editor from ``TYPO3.FormBuilder.View.ElementOptionsPanel.Editor.AbstractPropertyEditor``:
+We will extend our editor from ``Neos.FormBuilder.View.ElementOptionsPanel.Editor.AbstractPropertyEditor``:

 .. code-block:: coffeescript

-	TYPO3.FormBuilder.View.ElementOptionsPanel.Editor.SelectEditor = AbstractPropertyEditor.extend {
+	Neos.FormBuilder.View.ElementOptionsPanel.Editor.SelectEditor = AbstractPropertyEditor.extend {
 	   templateName: 'ElementOptionsPanel-SelectEditor'
 	}